jnraine/cuddlefish/README.md

 * Rename lots of things.
 The names are pretty bad.
 * Remove unnecessary code left in from early development.
 * Do a much better job of commenting the code.
+* Support for migrations!
+* Improve the performance of looking up connections by tags, with an eye to generating minimal garbage.

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.